-After detecting an SGW failure, the MME/S4-SGSN should attempt to restore the PDN connections eligible for restoration for all the UEs affected by the SGW failure, i.e. including UEs in ECM\IDLE / PMM-IDLE / GPRS STANDBY not engaged in any Service Request or other mobility procedure.
+After detecting an SGW failure, the MME/S4-SGSN should attempt to restore the PDN connections eligible for restoration for all the UEs affected by the SGW failure, i.e. including UEs in ECM\IDLE / PMM-IDLE / GPRS STANDBY not engaged in any Service Request, or Connection Resume procedure or other mobility procedure.
 The MME/S4-SGSN shall control the pace of the SGW relocations to avoid core network node overload.
-The MME/S4-SGSN should prioritize the SGW relocation for UEs engaged in a Service Request or RAU/TAU procedures or having GBR bearers over UEs which are not engaged in any mobility procedure and that do not have a signaling connection to the MME/S4-SGSN nor GBR bearers.
+The MME/S4-SGSN should prioritize the SGW relocation for UEs engaged in a Service Request, or a Connection Resume, or RAU/TAU procedures or having GBR bearers over UEs which are not engaged in any mobility procedure and that do not have a signaling connection to the MME/S4-SGSN nor GBR bearers.
 The MME/S4-SGSN should also prioritize the SGW relocation for UEs with an emergency PDN connection.

-The MME/S4-SGSN may further prioritize the PDN connections to restore, e.g. for UEs ECM\IDLE / PMM-IDLE / GPRS STANDBY not engaged in any Service Request, based on operator's policy e.g. based on the QCI and/or APN.
+The MME/S4-SGSN may further prioritize the PDN connections to restore, e.g. for UEs ECM\IDLE / PMM-IDLE / GPRS STANDBY not engaged in any Service Request or Connection Resume procedure, based on operator's policy e.g. based on the QCI and/or APN.
 Besides, the MME/SGSN may use the subscribed Restoration Priority per APN, if received from the HSS, and if permitted per service level agreements for in-bound roamers, to determine the relative restoration priority among PDN connections to the same APN.
 The MME/SGSN may use a locally configured value as default restoration priority if the restoration priority for a user's PDN connection is not received from the HSS or not permitted by service level agreement for in-bound roamers.

-- NOTE 1: This is to allow all the affected UEs to be reconnected to the network in a relatively short time (that is function of the speed of the SGW relocations that the MME/S4-SGSN performs, based on implementation and the network load) so that downlink packets may be delivered to the UEs with minimum service interruption. - NOTE 2: Prioritizing the restoration of emergency PDN connections can enable to preserve emergency calls in progress for authenticated and unauthenticated users.
-IMS Emergency PSAP callback is not supported in this release of the specification. - NOTE 3: The Restoration Priority can e.g. allow to restore with a higher priority users with an IMS voice subscription over IMS users without an IMS voice subscription.
+- NOTE 1: This is to allow all the affected UEs to be reconnected to the network in a relatively short time (that is function of the speed of the SGW relocations that the MME/S4-SGSN performs, based on implementation and the network load) so that downlink packets may be delivered to the UEs with minimum service interruption. - NOTE 2: Prioritizing the restoration of emergency PDN connections can enable to preserve emergency calls in progress for authenticated and unauthenticated users, and enable PSAP to call back authenticated users with an emergency registration but without an emergency call in progress. - NOTE 3: The Restoration Priority can e.g. allow to restore with a higher priority users with an IMS voice subscription over IMS users without an IMS voice subscription.